AVT Engineering PLLC 718 720-5088 Email INFO@AVTEngineering.com

 Where can I get referrals for finding a good inspection firm?

 Two good sources for referrals are either friends or relatives who have used an inspection firm, or the real estate attorney that is representing you.
 Many times your attorney has developed a relationship with competent people in the area.
 It is not recommended that you accept referrals from any individuals having anything to do with the sale of the home you are buying, with the exception of buyer's brokers which have a fiduciary responsibility to their buyers.

 What should a home inspection cost?

 Like any other professional services, prices vary among firms, based on their experience and credentials.
-In the NYC area, the price for a home inspection can range from $600.00 to several thousand dollars.
-The fee varies depending on the size of the dwelling, number of apartments & purchase price.
+In the NYC area, the price for a home inspection can range from $700.00 to several thousand dollars.
+The fees vary depending on the size of the home or apartment, number of apartments and or purchase price.
 Many firms that are new in the business or who do not have the experience of an established firm may charge a reduced fee to drum up business.
 Make sure you compare the experience & credentials of any firms you are considering before you compare their prices.
 Home inspection firms usually charge less than Professional Engineers, because a home inspection firm cannot evaluate structural conditions under NYS Law.

 What if the report reveals problems?